DaWe35/Jobs/README.md

 # Crypto jobs by CoolHD

 Hi, we are a freelancer developer community.
-Everytime we have tasks for you, we create an issue and you can ask to assign it to you.
+Every time we have tasks, we create an issue and you can ask to assign it to you.

 ### Available jobs: see [issues](https://github.com/DaWe35/Jobs/issues)